nathan-gs/nathan-gs.github.com/_posts/2024-01-06-ha-map-card-a-new-and-alternative-leaflet-based-map.md

 - __Custom Tile Layers__: One of the standout features is the ability to use custom map tiles.
 Tailor your map to suit your preferences, ensuring a personalized and visually appealing dashboard.
 This makes it easy to use [OpenStreetMap](https://www.openstreetmap.org) and other maps inside your dashboards.
 - __WMS Layer Support__: ha-map-card goes beyond the basics by offering support for Web Map Service (WMS) layers.
 This advanced functionality allows users to overlay additional map information, such as weather data or satellite imagery.
+- selecting how an entity is displayed, etc
 - more to come, like ImageOverlay & VideoOverlays, legends, etc

 > #### TIP
 >